TheaFrances/Coleoid_genome_topology_2025/1. Preprocessing and mapping of Micro-C reads/README.md

 ## Read concatenation – *E. scolopes*

-To increase read depth, we concatenated two trimmed samples:

-- **200409**
-- **212493**

-These were merged into a single sample referred to as **409493**, which was used for downstream mapping.
+To increase read depth, we concatenated two trimmed samples: **200409** and **212493**.
+These were concatenated into a single sample referred to as **409493**, which was used for downstream mapping, using the following command:

-The following command was run directly in the terminal:

 ```bash
 zcat 200409_R1_trimmed.fastq.gz 212493_R1_trimmed.fastq.gz | gzip -c > 409493_R1.fastq.gz
 zcat 200409_R2_trimmed.fastq.gz 212493_R2_trimmed.fastq.gz | gzip -c > 409493_R2.fastq.gz
 ```

-Note: The same approach was also applied to Sepia officinalis, where samples 320992 and 327270 were concatenated into sample 992270.
-However, only the E. scolopes processing is documented here.
+Note: The same approach was also applied to *S. officinalis*, where samples 320992 and 327270 were concatenated into sample 992270.
+However, only the *E. scolopes* processing is documented here.

 ## Create Bowtie2 index of reference genome for HiC-Pro step